4 Types of Heat Transfer Mechanisms for Cooling Electrical Enclosures

 - Evaporation: The latent heat of a fluid can be used to transfer heat by absorbing the energy required to evaporate that fluid.
 The heat absorbed is released by allowing the fluid to condense outside the enclosure.

 These forms of heat transfer are used to cool electrical enclosures in several ways.
+Here are some examples:

 Passive cooling, the reliance on natural conduction, convection and radiation, is suitable for lightly loaded enclosures that have relatively large surface areas and good ventilation.
 The ambient air temperature must be lower than the enclosure temperature.
 This method is not suitable for temperature-sensitive components in high ambient temperatures.